Altezzi/Indiwave/README.md

-# IndiWave - Comic Platform
+# indiwave - Comic Platform

 A modern web platform for reading and sharing comics, built with Next.js 14, featuring a comprehensive role-based admin system.